EduardoCortezB/pi-2/README.md

-## Integrador Project
+#Integrador Project

-# This application web is a project made in Laravel Framework and its objective is hope to CELUT "Centro de Lenguas UT.".
+## This web application is a project made in Laravel Framework and its objective is hope to CELUT "Centro de Lenguas UT.".